mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 **19. Kitchen Personnel Stateroom:** Standard stateroom with double
     bunk, currently occupied by two sleeping kitchen workers.
 Both will avoid trouble if they can.
 **20. Kitchen and Staff Mess:** Labelled door.
-Most of the palace’s
+Most of the palace's
     needs are usually supplied by whatever area it is passing over.
     Thus, most meals are catered from outside the palace, however all food is organised and dispensed from the kitchen complex.